dustinpfister/blog_posts/_posts/canvas-example-game-mr-sun.md

 So then the idea here is to have a world that can be left alone, or at any moment I can come along and move the sun around destroying everything, or make it so that one side is way to hot, and the other side is ice cold.
 There are all kinds of things that this can effect when it comes to adding more plug-ins, and improving the source code for the core of the application here.

 When it comes to forks, and additional plug-ins so far I have a [Mr Sun Temp canvas example](/2020/11/04/canvas-example-game-mr-sun-temp/).
 In this canvas example I forked the source code that I have here, and made a few minor improvements to it.
 In addition I made a few more plu-ins that are a step in a direction to start to make something that can be thought of as an actual done deal of some kind.
 This focus on this example is to creating a nice base collection of plug-ins that have to do with setting temperature for the sun as well as thw world sections.
 In addition I also made some more plug-ins that have to do with fusion, and therefor the creating of minerals, and another plug-in that has to do with some more advanced features of the sun object.

+In addition I also have started a [Mr Sun Geo example](/2020/110/06/canvas-example-game-mr-sun-geo/) where I am forking the source code of Mr Sun Temp to take yet even another step forward with this.